 Stage 2: Contemplation.

 A person at this stage is thinking, "I think I should probably quit, but I need help getting started."
-People at this stage know that quitting is good for them, but it seems like a daunting task or they don't think they can pull it off.
+People at this stage know that quitting is good for them, but it seems like a daunting task or they do not think they can pull it off.
 Some may have tried and failed in the past.
-If you are at this stage, write down (brainstorm) all of your potential roadblocks -- the things that you believe make quitting difficult -- and learn strategies to overcome or sidestep those hurdles.
+If you are at this stage, write down (brainstorm) all of your potential roadblocks, the things that you believe make quitting difficult, and learn strategies to overcome or sidestep those hurdles.
 People at this stage might benefit from making a pledge, contract, or other commitment.

 Stage 3: Preparation.

 Smokers at this stage are ready to quit.
 The goal now is to create a specific action plan.
 You need to know which smoking cessation methods work and what support exists to help you quit.
-If you are at this stage, consider some backup plans -- what to do when the urge to smoke hits you.
+If you are at this stage, consider some backup plans, such as what to do when the urge to smoke hits you.

 Stage 4: Action!